Tap To Call Now

 • Caps on Damages: Alabama does not have a cap on compensatory damages (both economic and non-economic) in personal injury cases.
 However, punitive damages are capped at three times the compensatory damages or $1.5 million, whichever is greater.

-Spinal Cord Injury Lawyer FAQs
+Orange Beach Spinal Cord Injury FAQs

 You must establish that the defendant owed you a duty of care, breached that duty, and caused your injury, resulting in damages.